gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 If you've ever spent any time around a robot, you definitely have a _qualitative_ model built up in your head of how lots of parts on the robot work.
 For example, you probably know that when you apply 12V to a motor, it starts to spin faster.
 Or if you reverse the wires, it will go the opposite direction.
 You might also know that if you put two different size gears together and turn one of them, the smaller one will be spinning faster and in the opposite direction of the big one.

 These qualitative models are super useful - these are what we engineers use on a day to day basis to help understand the systems they work on, without the need for calculation.
-If you've ever seen an "old-timer" with a grey beard seemingly just magically come up with an answer to a robot design question, blurting out "That will never work!" or similar, there's a good chance that person was using a mental, qualitative model.
+If you've ever seen an "old-timer" with a grey beard just magically come up with an answer to a robot design question, blurting out "That will never work!", there's a good chance that person was using a mental, qualitative model.
 Most people refer to these simply as "intuition" - with time working on devices, you start to get a _feel_ for how they react and interact.

 However, these models have limits.
 Often, a design may require you to describe _how fast_ a shaft will turn.
 "Kinda fast" is a good starting point, but isn't sufficient.
 You've hit the limit of the mental model, and have to go to the next level.

 Here's where the mathematical models come in.
 By doing some analysis, determining some equations, plugging in your operating conditions, and calculating an answer, you get the exact _quantity_ you need for your design.

-Here's the key to keep in mind (as our friend George Box reminds us) - _Mathematical Models_ are _more_ accurate than qualatative notions of how things work, but still do not _fully describe_ the physical things we care about.
+There is a key fact to keep in mind (as our friend George Box reminds us). _Mathematical Models_ are _more_ accurate than qualitative notions of how things work, but still do not _fully describe_ the physical things we care about.
 And that's ok, we don't need a full description.
-Like any good abstraction, a mathematical model will _hide_ the details we don't care about, allowing us to focus on what we _do_.
+Like any good abstraction, a mathematical model will _hide_ the details we don't care about, allowing us to focus on what we _do_ care about.

 For a concrete example, you will never see me construct a model for a motor that accounts for the magnetic fields of motors nearby.
-The "background" field strength is never large enough to make a difference in calculations used for FRC. _Qualitatively_, I can tell you that if the background magnetic field was ever was big enough to matter, we have much more pressing issues on our hands than the couple percent error in our motor torque.
+The "background" field strength is never large enough to make a difference in calculations of any quantity used for FRC. _Qualitatively_, I can tell you that if the background magnetic field was ever was big enough to matter, we have much more pressing issues on our hands than the couple percent error in our motor torque.

 More detail is not always what you want. _The right_ amount of detail is always what you want.